-The Chennai Metro rail project will connect the airport with various parts of the city by 2013.
-The cost of the project is estimated to be $3.2bn.
+The Chennai Metro rail project connects the airport with various parts of the city.

 The AAI selected a team of architects for the expansion plan through an international design competition held in June 2007.
 The team consists of US-based Frederic Schwartz Architects, Hargreaves Associates and Gensler and New Delhi-based Creative Group.